Need help? Contact us or call us on

 020 7702 2141

-Transitional Arrangements notwithstanding, MHRA encourages all manufacturers to embark on the process of obtaining UKCA marking “as soon as possible.”
-As outlined in Sections 2-5 above, obtaining a UKCA mark is materially similar to obtaining a CE mark – the main difference being that the Declaration of Conformity (for self-certified Class I devices or general IVDs) or Assessment Certificate (for 3rd-party assessed Class I Special Function, Class II-and-above device, self-test IVD, IVD included in Annex II list B, or IVD included in Annex II list A) issued by a UK Approved Body (UK AB) rather than an EU Notified Body (EU NB) against the UK MDR 2002 (as amended).
+Transitional Arrangements notwithstanding, manufacturers are able to obtain UKCA Certification currently.
+As outlined in Sections 2-5 above, obtaining a UKCA mark is materially similar to obtaining a CE mark – the main difference being that the Declaration of Conformity (for self-certified Class I devices or general IVDs) or Assessment Certificate (for 3rd-party assessed Class I Special Function, Class II-and-above device, self-test IVD, IVD included in Annex II list B, or IVD included in Annex II list A) is issued by a UK Approved Body (UK AB) rather than an EU Notified Body (EU NB) against UK MDR 2002 (as amended).

 For more information on UKCA marking, please see: